 What happens if I'm selected for verification?

 If you're selected for verification, we must verify that the information you submitted on your FAFSA is accurate.
-We will notify you via email if you're selected, and we cannot generate a financial aid award for you until the verification process is complete.
+We will notify you via email if you're selected, and we cannot generate a financial aid offer for you until the verification process is complete.

 However, if you do not wish to apply for work-study, verification is not required.
 It's also not required if you plan to take part only in the Grad PLUS or Unsubsidized loan programs, or if you are certain you will not be attending DU within the academic year.
 Contact us if you are selected for verification and any of these circumstances apply.